vitormesquita/MSession/README.md

 }
 ```

-And pass these DataStore to your SessionManager
+And pass the new DataStore to your SessionManager

 ```swift
 import MSession